moppius/blender-assetto-corsa-tools/README.md

 ## Current Bugs & Limitations

-* Wrong values for tangent space (needed for normal mapping)
 * No support for skinned meshes (needed for animations)
 * No support for AI
 * Only geometry of mesh objects will be exported
-* Only textures of type "Image" or "Movie" supported
+* Only textures of type "Image" supported

 ## Requirements
-This addon is made for the latest Blender version (currently 2.76), others may work but are not supported
+This addon is made for the latest Blender version (currently 3.0.0), others may work but are not supported.

 ## Install